giftos1/programming-guide/Software-Setup.md

 * Select the .jar file you just downloaded and click OK on the dialog with file types ticked.
 * Restart PyCharm.

+## Kivy:

+**First**, try just installing Kivy as a normal package via PyCharm (Settings > Project > Interpreter, then click the + button, search for and install "Kivy").
+(This worked for Lindsay on MacOS Catalina in February 2020.)
+Only if that fails, go on to the steps below:

+    brew install pkg-config sdl2 sdl2_image sdl2_ttf sdl2_mixer gstreamer
+    pip3 install --upgrade pip
+    pip3 install Cython==0.26.1
+    pip3 install kivy

+Note: Some people have found that the final command for installing kivy above needs to be replaced by:

+    USE_OSX_FRAMEWORKS=0 pip3 install https://github.com/kivy/kivy/zipball/master

+(The second command above should upgrade pip3 AND link the command `pip` to `pip3`, so you don't get `pip: command not found` errors.
+However, if you do get these errors, just use `pip3` anywhere it says `pip`.)

 # Test Setup